Alfastrek/Generative-Agents-using-CrewAi/README.md

 # Crew-Ai-Test

-We are Testin out Crew-Ai with Openai, Huggingfacehub, langchain model and exa
+We are Testin out Crew-Ai with Openai, Huggingfacehub, langchain model and Exa

+Test Includes Mainly Two Agents (Researcher and Writer)- Discussing and creating a blog on Top Tech Job trends in 2024.

 ## Installation